 We can not really talk or write about the spirit of Hawaii or Hawaiian decor without talking about the traditional Hawaiian house known as the Hale.

-For hundreds of years, the traditional Hawaiian Hale or house was the predominant architectural structure on the Hawaiian islands.
+The traditional Hawaiian Hale or house was the predominant architectural structure on the Hawaiian islands for hundreds of years.
 The Hawaiian Hale is made of thatched grass or leaves.

 The 19th Century Hawaiian Historian David Malo said this about the Hawaiian Hale and its significance to the Hawaiian Islands: